Skip to main content

 Incident Location TypeStandardized field based on ICD-10-CM place of occurrence codes (residence, nursing home, trade and service area, etc.)

-Incident ZipZIP of incident location
+Incident ZIPZIP of incident location

 Mass CasualtyYes, No, Not Recorded, Not Applicable

-Meds AdministeredMedications administered by the EMS agency
+Meds Administered (Response)Medications administered by the EMS agency and patient response if recorded

 NarrativeFree-text narrative of the EMS encounter